How do I contact the post-bac premed program?

 First and foremost, we look for a strong undergraduate record and a proven interest in the health care field, usually demonstrated by some experience in a medical setting or human-service organization.

 Can I apply to your program if I have already taken the science courses required for medical school?

 While some students are eligible if they have taken a small portion of the required science courses, we will not consider your application if you have taken the majority of them.
 Please call us to get more detailed information or to discuss your personal background.

 May I repeat the science courses I have already taken?

 We do not allow students to repeat previous coursework unless it was attempted at least five years prior to enrollment in the Goucher program.

 The Admissions Committee begins reviewing applications in early September and continues until the class is filled, which usually happens sometime in April.
 You may submit your application before September if you wish, and we will retain it until the committee starts its regular meetings.

 Post-bacs take classes that are small and designed with their particular needs in mind.
-They are limited to 30 students in the lecture part of the course, and 15 in each lab.
+They are separate from the undergraduates and are limited to 32 students in the lecture part of the course, and 16 in each lab.